-Android 2.3, aka Gingerbread, finally arrives with a multitude of improvements [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Android 2.3, aka Gingerbread, finally arrives with a multitude of improvements [UPDATED]Alex Wagner - Editorial Director of News and Content

 It may have taken a couple of tries, but it looks like one of the Gingerbread release rumors was dead-on.
 Today Google revealed Android 2.3, better known as Gingerbread, and detailed the improvements found for both end users and developers.
 Those of us that stick to just using the handsets, rather than coding for them, will find a redesigned keyboard with multitouch support and better cut/paste, a shortcut to manage application activity, VoIP support that is integrated into Contacts, NFC support, a Downloads app to help manage and access downloaded files, a Camera app that allows control over front and rear cameras, a refined UI, and improved power management that will "take a more active role in managing apps" and closing them if necessary to help improve battery life.

 Developers aren't being left out of the fun, as the Android 2.3 SDK includes a ton of new features to play around with.
 The most notable inclusion is "Enhancements for gaming," which bodes well for that upcoming PlayStation Phone.
 Also in the SDK is support for new forms of communication, like NFC, and improvements when it comes to multimedia, including mixable audio effects and support for more media formats.
 Check out a video detailing Android 2.3 below.